awsdocs/aws-cdk-guide/v1/reference.md

 Each module has an overview that includes information about how to use its APIs\.
 For example, the [S3](https://docs.aws.amazon.com/cdk/api/v1/docs/aws-s3-readme.html) overview demonstrates how to set default encryption on an Amazon S3 bucket\.

-Separate versions of the API Reference are provided for TypeScript/JavaScript, Python, Java, and C\#/\.NET\.
+Separate versions of the API Reference are provided for TypeScript/JavaScript, Python, Java, C\#/\.NET\., and Go\.

 ## Versioning<a name="versioning"></a>